Matt Mauser Speaks Out About Wife Christina, Who Died In Helicopter Crash With Kobe Bryant

 The 38-year-old mother of three served as the assistant coach alongside Kobe for Gianna Bryant’s Mamba Academy basketball team.
 The helicopter was bound for the academy at the time of the crash yesterday.
 Matt revealed that Kobe personally selected Christina for the role of assistant coach.

-“He picked her because she was amazing,” Mauser said.
+“He picked her because she was amazing,” Matt said.
 “I was so proud of her, and she was so happy.”

-Matt served as the Spanish teacher and basketball coach at the school, and Christina was the assistant coach.
+Matt was the Spanish teacher and basketball coach at the school.
+Christina was the assistant coach.
 Kobe noticed Christina’s mind for the game, which is what caused him to choose her to coach the AAU team, The Mambas, alongside him.

-“He asked her to teach the kids defense,” Mauser said of his wife.
+“He asked her to teach the kids defense,” Matt said of his wife.
 “They called her the mother of defense.”

 The grieving husband noted that defense wasn’t the late Los Angeles Lakers star’s specialty.